Things have certainly been crazy for everyone during these unprecedented times…

 It’s this inflammatory response that is often viewed in the medical world as the pathway for most stress-related diseases.

-Although the result of this chronic inflammation can be seen in many different areas of our health, it is usually believed to first present itself in these three major areas:
+Although the result of this chronic inflammation can be seen in many different areas of our health, there are three major areas where it is especially impactful on your overall wellness:

 High stress levels can cause an overgrowth of “bad” pro-inflammatory gut bacteria, as well as cause inflammation in the gut lining.